david8801/flow/content/blog/a-billion-dollar-nft-gaming-startup-promised-riches-and-delivered-disaster-1.md

 The $2.6 million transaction makes the sale of CryptoPunk 4464 — one of just 24 ape-themed CryptoPunks — the largest NFT sale of the last 30 days across the entire market.

 [Link](google.com)

+> Unfortunately for nonfungible enthusiasts, over the last three months, the NFT market capitalization suffered a drop of 32% while losing over 70% of its trading volume, according to data from NFTGo.

 ![](img/4.jpg)